tklebel/rOpenSci-blog/draft.md

 piece of software that others will find useful.
 The story has many twists, and I would like to take you with me – on a journey that has told me many lessons.

-Before taking on the look back into the past, I want to give you some basic information.
-JSTOR is a large archive for scientific texts, mainly known for their coverage of journal articles, although they recently added book chapters and other sources as well.
+Before taking a look in the past, I want to give you some basic
+information: JSTOR is a large archive for scientific texts, mainly known for their coverage of journal articles, although they recently added book chapters and other sources as well.
 They make all of their content available for researchers to do text mining, citation analysis, and everything else you could